-- Gather and measure your additions (setting some aside for sprinkling on top): nuts, seeds, dried fruit
+- Gather and measure your additions: nuts, seeds, dried fruit.
+Set some aside for sprinkling on top.

 - Pour the dry ingredients into the wet, and stir to combine.
-Stir in the additions.
+Fold in the additions.

-- Scoop batter into the prepared pan and sprinkle with the toppings.
+- Spoon the batter into the muffin cups, and sprinkle each one with toppings.

 - Bake for 18-20 minutes, then allow to cool.

 - Make the coconut butter drizzle, and drizzle it onto the cooled muffins.

 So deliciously easy, I promise!
-And if you're not a fan of some of these ingredients, no problem!
-You can substitute to your heart's content as long as you don't drastically alter the wet/dry ratio.
+And if you're not a fan of some of these ingredients, that's no problem.
+You can substitute to your heart's content (as long as you don't drastically alter the wet-to-dry ratio).